Empowering students to address the United Nations Sustainable Development Goals.

-As part of ASU’s mission to address global sustainable development challenges, the Rob Walton College of Global Futures offers a unique 3 credit undergraduate/graduate course to all students at ASU, Future 17: Global Innovation Challenge.
+As part of ASU’s mission to address global sustainable development challenges, the Rob Walton College of Global Futures offers a unique three-credit undergraduate/graduate course to all students at ASU, Future 17: Global Innovation Challenge.
+The University of Exeter in the United Kingdom organizes Future17 in collaboration with QS ImpACT.

 After getting paired with a corporation that has its own sustainability questions, I got to work with a diverse team on solving such issues.
 For me, the real breakthrough moments involved realizing and being surprised at the scale and complexity of the problems the world is facing, especially those issues that perhaps we thought we already had a good handle on.